snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 ### Ecommerce Web Accelerator
 #### Introduction

-This accelerator guides you to measure customer behavior, discover new growth opportunities and optimize your online sales performance for your ecommerce website.
+This accelerator helps you analyze customer behavior, identify potential growth opportunities, and improve your ecommerce website's sales performance.

 Here you will learn to: